syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 {% endtabs %}

-Below is the complete code for reproducing the following output.
+The following code sample helps you reproduce the output.

 {% tabs %}